Serenity 6.4.3 Release Notes (2023-01-07)

 + options.Filters.Add(typeof(AutoValidateAntiforgeryIgnoreBearerAttribute));

-Unlike AutoValidateAntifogeryTokenAttribute, AutoValidateAntiforgeryIgnoreBearerAttribute will skip anti-forgery validation if the request contains an Authentication: Bearer header and does not contain any cookie headers.
+will bypass anti-forgery validation if the request contains an Authentication: Bearer

-New Glassy Light Theme [StartSharp]
+New Glassy Light Theme (StartSharp)

-with a background and transparency effects to Serenity.Pro.Theme
+with background and transparency effects:

-is renamed to Q.getTypeShortName
+to Q.getTypeShortName

 The full name for a type registered with @Decorators.registerClass

-can typically be accessed using Q.getTypeFullName
+can usually be accessed using Q.getTypeFullName

 .
 Previously, we had a Q.getTypeName

-method that returned only the name portion (e.g. without the namespace), similar to the Type.Name
+method that returned only the name portion (e.g., without the namespace), similar to the Type.Name

-, so it has been renamed to Q.getTypeShortName
+, so we renamed it to Q.getTypeShortName

 .